nbbaier/bolt-smartrecipe/.taskmaster/docs/prd.md

 # **SmartRecipe: AI-Powered Pantry & Recipe Management Application**

-Document Version: 1.1 (Concise)
+Document Version: 2.0
-Date: June 28, 2025
+Date: June 29, 2025
 Author: Gemini
-Status: Draft
+Status: Live

 ## **1\.
 Introduction**

 ### **1.1 Project Overview**

-SmartRecipe is a web application that aims to simplify home cooking by offering intelligent pantry management, AI-powered recipe discovery, and cooking assistance.
-Its primary goals are to reduce food waste by encouraging the use of existing ingredients and to enhance the overall cooking experience.
-The application is built using React, TypeScript, Tailwind CSS, Radix UI, and leverages Supabase for backend services.
+SmartRecipe is a sophisticated web application that revolutionizes the home cooking experience through intelligent pantry management, AI-powered recipe discovery, and a context-aware cooking assistant.
+Its primary goal is to reduce food waste, streamline meal preparation, and inspire culinary creativity by leveraging user-specific data and advanced AI.
+The application is built with a modern tech stack, including React, TypeScript, and Supabase for a robust and scalable backend.

 ### **1.2 Purpose of this Document**

-This PRD outlines the essential features, functionalities, and user experience requirements for the SmartRecipe application, serving as a condensed guide for development.
+This PRD outlines the features, functionalities, and user experience requirements for the SmartRecipe application, serving as a comprehensive guide reflecting the current state of the project.

 ### **1.3 Target Audience**

-Home cooks, food enthusiasts, and individuals seeking efficient meal planning and reduced food waste.
+Home cooks, food enthusiasts, and individuals seeking to optimize their meal planning, reduce food waste, and enhance their cooking skills with the help of AI.

 ## **2\.
 Business Goals & Objectives**

--  **Reduce Food Waste:** Enable users to maximize the use of their pantry ingredients.
+-  **Reduce Food Waste:** Actively minimize food spoilage by providing advanced tools to track and utilize pantry ingredients.
--  **Streamline Meal Preparation:** Provide intuitive tools for pantry, recipe, and shopping list management.
+-  **Streamline Meal Preparation:** Offer an integrated, intuitive platform for managing pantry, recipes, and shopping lists.
--  **Enhance Cooking Experience:** Deliver smart insights and assistance.
+-  **Enhance Cooking Experience:** Deliver personalized, AI-driven insights, recipe recommendations, and real-time cooking assistance.
--  **Increase User Engagement:** Create a valuable and frequently used culinary management platform.
+-  **Increase User Engagement:** Become an indispensable daily tool for culinary management and inspiration.

 ## **3\.
 Scope**

-### **3.1 In-Scope Features (Current & Near-Term)**
+### **3.1 In-Scope Features**

-Based on the existing codebase and immediate development priorities:

 #### **3.1.1 User Authentication & Profile Management**

--  Secure user registration, login, and protected application routes.
--  Comprehensive user profiles: view/edit personal details, cooking preferences (dietary, cuisine, skill), and kitchen equipment.
--  User settings for notifications, privacy, account security (password change), and app preferences (measurement system, language).
--  Enhanced onboarding process for collecting profile data.

-#### **3.1.2 Pantry Management**

--  **Ingredient Inventory:** Add, view, edit, and delete ingredients with details like quantity, unit, expiration date, and notes.
--  **Smart Input:** Manual input with mock support for voice and photo-based ingredient addition.
--  **Expiration Tracking:** Highlight ingredients nearing or past expiration.
--  **Bulk Operations:** Support for bulk deletion, expiration date updates, and CSV export.
--  Ability to mark ingredients as "leftovers."

-#### **3.1.3 Recipe Management**

--  **Recipe Discovery:** Browse, search, and filter recipes by difficulty or pantry ingredient availability ("Can Cook" section).
--  **Recipe Details:** View comprehensive recipe information (ingredients, instructions, times, servings, mock nutrition).
--  **Recipe Import (Mocked):** Input a URL to simulate scraping and displaying recipe details (persistence mocked).
--  Bookmark recipes for easy access.

-#### **3.1.4 Shopping List Management**

--  Create and manage shopping lists, adding items with quantity/unit.
--  Mark items as purchased and clear purchased items.
--  Search and filter list items, with auto-suggestion from a master ingredient database.

-#### **3.1.5 AI Assistant**

--  **Simulated AI Chat:** A basic chat interface for cooking queries with mocked responses.
--  Provide quick prompt buttons and display curated cooking tips.
--  Future plans for real AI integration with pantry awareness.

-### **3.2 Out-of-Scope Features (for current phase)**

--  Real-time AI integration (replacing mocks).
--  Advanced recipe import persistence and full custom recipe creation/editing.
--  Advanced shopping list features (e.g., sharing, custom items).
--  Full performance, accessibility, and PWA support beyond current responsive design.
--  Extensive testing coverage.
--  Social features, external API integrations (grocery, smart devices), and advanced analytics.
+-  Secure user registration, login, and protected application routes via Supabase Auth.
+-  Comprehensive user profiles for managing personal details, dietary restrictions, allergies, cooking skill level, and kitchen equipment inventory.
+-  Application settings for customizing user experience (e.g., measurement system).

+#### **3.1.2 Advanced Pantry Management**

+-  **Full Ingredient Lifecycle:** Add, view, edit, and delete ingredients with quantity, units, expiration dates, and notes.
+-  **AI-Powered Input:** Parse ingredients from natural language text using an AI-powered Supabase Edge Function.
+-  **Enhanced Autocomplete:** Smart suggestions based on user history and a master ingredient database.
+-  **Advanced Expiration Tracking:** Proactive alerts for ingredients that are expired, or have critical, warning, or upcoming expiration dates.
+Customizable alert thresholds.
+-  **Intelligent Categorization:** AI-powered category suggestions that learn from user behavior for consistent organization.
+-  **Inventory Level Tracking:** Low stock alerts based on customizable thresholds per ingredient.

+#### **3.1.3 Intelligent Recipe Management**

+-  **"Can Cook" Discovery:** Browse and filter recipes based on ingredients currently available in the user's pantry.
+-  **Comprehensive Recipe Details:** View full recipe information in a modal, including ingredients, step-by-step instructions, stats (time, difficulty), and notes.
+-  **Smart Shopping List Integration:** Add missing ingredients for a recipe directly to the shopping list, automatically excluding items already in the pantry.
+-  **Bookmark & Organize:** Save favorite recipes for quick and easy access.

+#### **3.1.4 Smart Shopping List Management**

+-  Create and manage multiple shopping lists with items, quantities, and categories.
+-  Mark items as purchased, with visual progress tracking.
+-  **Automatic Pantry Integration:** Purchased items are automatically added to the user's pantry inventory.
+-  Smart suggestions for items based on recipes and low-stock alerts.

+#### **3.1.5 AI Cooking Assistant**

+-  **Real-time AI Chat:** A fully integrated chat interface powered by the OpenAI GPT-4.1 API via a Supabase Edge Function.
+-  **Deep Personalization:** The AI provides context-aware responses based on the user's pantry contents, dietary preferences, allergies, and stated cooking skill level.
+-  **Visual Recipe Recommendations:** The assistant can suggest and display rich recipe cards directly within the chat.
+-  **Contextual Conversation:** The AI maintains conversation history to provide relevant, smart follow-up suggestions and a natural interaction flow.
+-  **Robust Error Handling:** Graceful fallbacks and clear user messaging when the AI service is unavailable.

+### **3.2 Out-of-Scope Features (Future Phases)**

+-  **Full Recipe Import & Creation:** A dedicated interface for users to create their own recipes or persist recipes imported from URLs.
+-  **Intelligent Leftover Tracking:** A system for logging, tracking, and getting recommendations for using leftovers.
+-  **Advanced Mobile/PWA Support:** Offline capabilities, service workers, and push notifications.
+-  **Social & Community Features:** Recipe sharing, ratings, and community challenges.
+-  **Voice Commands & Photo Recognition:** Voice input for hands-free use and AI-powered ingredient recognition from images.
+-  **Comprehensive Testing Suite:** Full end-to-end and unit test coverage.

 ## **4\.
 User Stories (Examples)**

--  As a user, I want to quickly add ingredients to my pantry and see what's expiring soon, to reduce food waste.
+-  As a user, I want to type "1 dozen eggs, 2 lbs of chicken breast, and a loaf of bread" and have the app automatically add these items with correct quantities to my pantry.
--  As a user, I want to find recipes I can cook with ingredients I already have, without needing to go shopping.
+-  As a user, I want the AI to suggest a gluten-free dinner recipe I can make with the chicken and vegetables expiring this week.
--  As a user, I want to manage my shopping list efficiently, marking items as purchased.
+-  As a user, I want to add items from my shopping list to my pantry automatically when I mark them as purchased.
--  As a user, I want a cooking assistant to give me tips or recipe ideas.
+-  As a user, I want to find a "quick and easy" recipe that I have all the ingredients for right now.

 ## **5\.
 Functional Requirements (Summary)**

-The system will provide robust user authentication, allowing users to manage their personal profiles, dietary preferences, and kitchen equipment.
-It will enable comprehensive pantry management, including ingredient tracking, expiration alerts, and bulk operations.
-Users will be able to discover and manage recipes, including mock importing from URLs and bookmarking favorites.
-A functional shopping list will support adding and tracking items.
-A simulated AI assistant will provide cooking guidance through a chat interface.
+The system provides secure user authentication and rich user profiles for deep personalization.
+It features an advanced pantry management system with AI-powered data entry, intelligent categorization, and proactive expiration and low-stock alerts.
+Users can discover recipes they can cook with their current inventory and manage smart shopping lists that automatically sync with their pantry.
+A deeply integrated AI assistant offers personalized, context-aware cooking advice and recipe recommendations in a real-time chat interface.

 ## **6\.
 Non-Functional Requirements (Summary)**

--  **Performance:** Fast page loads and API responses, responsive UI interactions.
+-  **Performance:** Fast page loads, real-time data synchronization, and responsive UI interactions.
--  **Security:** Secure storage of user data (Supabase RLS), adherence to authentication best practices, and input validation.
+-  **Security:** Secure storage of user data, enforced Row Level Security (RLS) in Supabase, and best practices for authentication.
--  **Usability & UX:** Intuitive navigation, consistent design, clear feedback, and loading indicators.
+-  **Usability & UX:** Intuitive, mobile-first design with consistent patterns, clear feedback, and loading indicators.
--  **Accessibility:** Adherence to WCAG 2.1 AA guidelines where possible (keyboard navigation, color contrast).
+-  **Accessibility:** Adherence to WCAG 2.1 AA guidelines where possible (keyboard navigation, color contrast, ARIA labels).
--  **Scalability:** Backend capable of handling growing user and data volumes.
+-  **Scalability:** The Supabase backend and Edge Functions are architected to handle growing user and data volumes.
--  **Maintainability:** Modular, well-structured, and documented codebase with regular dependency updates.
+-  **Maintainability:** A modular, well-structured, and documented codebase.

 ## **7\.
 Technical Requirements**

 -  **Frontend:** React 18+, TypeScript, Tailwind CSS, Radix UI, Shadcn/ui.
--  **State Management:** React Hooks, custom hooks.
+-  **State Management:** React Hooks, React Context API.
 -  **Routing:** React Router DOM.
--  **Backend:** Supabase (PostgreSQL, Auth, RLS).
+-  **Backend & Database:** Supabase (PostgreSQL, Auth, Realtime, Storage, Edge Functions).
--  **ORM:** drizzle and drizzle-kit
 -  **Build Tool:** Vite.
--  **Libraries:** Lucide React (icons), React Hook Form (forms), Zod (validation), date-fns (date handling).
+-  **Libraries:** Lucide React (icons), React Hook Form (forms), Zod (validation), date-fns (date handling), clsx, tailwind-merge.

 ## **8\.
 Future Considerations**

--  Full integration of real AI models (e.g., Gemini API) for pantry-aware suggestions.
+-  Implementation of an intelligent leftover tracking system (Phase 10).
--  Advanced recipe creation and persistent import.
+-  Development of custom recipe creation and a robust web recipe importer (Phase 11).
--  Enhanced shopping list collaboration and smart features.
--  Full cooking session tracking and guidance.
--  Improved mobile PWA support, animations, and accessibility.
+-  Expansion of AI capabilities, including tracking cooking history and dynamic recipe modification (Phase 12).
+-  Building offline capabilities through a Progressive Web App (PWA) implementation (Phase 13).
+-  Introduction of social features, voice commands, and image recognition for ingredients.
--  Comprehensive testing suite.
+-  Creation of a comprehensive testing suite.
--  Social features and third-party integrations (e.g., grocery store APIs).